 - Nursing /

 Schedules & Courses

-- A new cohort will begin at our Milton Campus in Fall 2014.
-See the Fall 2014 MSN Course Schedule (PDF) for details.
+A new cohort will begin at our Milton Campus in Fall 2015.
+Click here for schedule details.

 A PDF file of the course descriptions can be opened or downloaded from the link below.